4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.

 In *index*, you can pass an index for the new sheet.
 If the passed *index* is inferior to or equal to 0, the command inserts the new sheet at the beginning.
 If *index* exceeds the number of sheets, the command inserts the new sheet after the existing ones.
-> Indexing starts at 0.
+> La indexación comienza en 0.

 In *name*, you can pass a name for the new sheet.
 The new name cannot contain the following characters: `*, :, [, ], ?,\,/`